tangocode/android_mvvm_boilerplate/README.md

-# android_mvvm_boilerplate
+#Android MVVM boilerplate
-Android project with MVVM architecture
+This project contains all the boilerplate for an MVVM architecture on Android using RxJava.